kzmeyao/sando/src/posts/costa-rica/rio-celeste.md

 <figure>
 <figure>

 Although the river is the namesake star here, many people also come to see the waterfall near the start of the trail.
-It was a sight to behold.
 As we approached the fall, the verdant foliage formed a tunnel around the staircase descending to the base, making it quite the dramatic entrance.

 <figure>
 <figure>